Eric-Chung-0511/Learning-Record/Data Science Projects/Credit Card Fraud Detection/README.md

 * **Information Flow**: Information flows through the network from input to output.
 Each node processes the input and passes it on to the next layer until the output layer is reached.

 * **Activation Functions**: In the output layer, ANNs typically use a sigmoid activation function to map predictions to a probability distribution.
-This is particularly ideal for binary classification tasks such as fraud detection, where the model predicts either a 'fraud' or 'not fraud' outcome.
+This is particularly ideal for binary classification tasks such as fraud detection, where the model predicts either a 'Fraud' or 'Not Fraud' outcome.

 * **Loss Functions and Optimizers**: The choice of loss function and optimizer is crucial for training an ANN effectively.
 A binary cross-entropy loss function is commonly chosen in conjunction with the sigmoid activation.
 This loss function calculates the error rate between the predicted probabilities and the actual class outputs.